ACI EUROPE is the European region of Airports Council International. ACI is the only worldwide professional association of airport operators.

 ACI is the only worldwide professional association of airport operators.
-ACI, headquartered in Geneva, is a non-profit-making organisation representing over 1,530 airports in 175 countries and territories worldwide.
+ACI, headquartered in Montreal, is a non-profit-making organisation representing over 1,861 airports in 177 countries and territories worldwide.
 We are organised into five geographical regions: Africa, Asia-Pacific, Europe, Latin America/Caribbean, North America, each with its own board of elected airport leaders.
-Final reports from 1200 member airports indicated that in 2007, they welcomed some 4.8 billion passengers and handled 88.5 million tonnes of freight and 76.4 million aircraft movements.
+In 2013, airports worldwide welcomed 5.95 billion arriving and departing passengers and handled 93.6 million metric tonnes of cargo and 79.6 million movements.

 The voice of Europe's airports

-ACI EUROPE, based in Brussels, Belgium, represents the interests of some 440 airports in 45 countries.
+ACI EUROPE, based in Brussels, Belgium, represents the interests of over 450 airports in 44 countries.
 Our members account for over 90% of commercial air traffic in Europe.
-In 2007, ACI EUROPE member airports welcomed 1.47 billion passengers and handled 17.4 million metric tonnes of cargo and 20.8 million aircraft movements.
+In 2012, member airports handled 90% of commercial air traffic in Europe, welcoming over 1.6 billion passengers, 16.7 million tonnes of freight and more than 16 million aircraft movements.

 ACI EUROPE promotes the exchange of industry know-how through our internal committee structure and extensive schedule of conferences and exhibitions.
 By actively seeking the views of airport members, we generate comprehensive common policies that serve as a reference to the entire aviation industry.

-We work on a day-to-day basis with the institutions of the European Union, the European Civil Aviation Conference (ECAC) and the European Agency for the Safety of Air Navigation (EUROCONTROL).
-Colleagues in ACI World Headquarters pursue the same mission with the International Civil Aviation Organisation of the United Nations (ICAO) and other world organisations.
+We work on a day-to-day basis with the institutions of the European Union, the European Civil Aviation Conference (ECAC) and the European Agency for the Safety of Air Navigation (EUROCONTROL) , the European Aviation Safety Agency (EASA) and the full spectrum of the air transport supply and wider aviation sector.
+Colleagues at ACI World pursue the same mission with the International Civil Aviation Organisation of the United Nations (ICAO) and other world organisations.